-At my core, I’m conflicted.
-Really good teachers can be hard for school districts to find, and being the parent of two K-12 school-aged children, I want my kids to have the best teachers.
-On the other hand, it’s not my choice.
-If teachers have their reasons for wanting to leave the classroom and find other opportunities where there strong skillset in instructional design can be transferred fairly easily into a new career, then the least I can do is offer my appreciation in the form of a few resources that may be handy in this transition.
+If teachers have their reasons for wanting to leave the classroom and find other opportunities where there strong skillset in instructional design can be transferred fairly easily into a new career, then the least I can do is offer my appreciation in the form of a few resources that may be handy in teacher to learning & development transition.

 At Endurance Learning, we have two very high performing former teachers on staff, and we work with several others who have transitioned to the world of freelance elearning developers.
 So I’ve seen firsthand how a teacher’s skillset is readily transferable into the world of adult learning and professional development.

-That said, there is also a learning curve that will naturally accompany a shift in audience (from classroom students to adult learners) and organizational culture (from schools to for-profit or non-profit businesses).
+There is a learning curve that comes with the shift from classroom teacher to corporate trainer, but it is happening more and more.
+The teacher to trainer shift means an obvious change in audience (from classroom students to adult learners) and a sometimes less obvious (by maybe more jolting) change in organizational culture (from schools to for-profit or non-profit businesses).

-Lisa Spinelli, who now works at the Association for Talent Development (ATD), published a book toward the end of 2020 entitled Teachers to Trainers: Apply Your Passion and Skills to a New Career.
+Lisa Spinelli, who now works at the Association for Talent Development (ATD), published a book entitled Teachers to Trainers: Apply Your Passion and Skills to a New Career.
 This would be the perfect place to begin exploring if the leap from school classroom to corporate learning might be the right move for you.
 The book includes skills assessments, worksheets, write-ups of certification and certificate programs and recommended reading.

-If you prefer to listen to Lisa share some of the trends and lessons learned as she was writing her book, you can also listen to a 13-minute podcast I had the opportunity to record with her when her book first hit the shelves.
+If you prefer to listen to Lisa share some of the trends and lessons learned as she was writing her book, you can also listen to the episode Preparing Teacher to Train I had the opportunity to record with her when her book first hit the shelves.

-I also had the opportunity to speak with Shermaine Perry-Knights, a former 7th grade social studies teacher who now serves as a master trainer with the Fulton County Government and who is also very active with her local ATD chapter in Atlanta.
-In our 13-minute podcast, she talks about her journey going from the classroom to the training room.
+- Shermaine Perry-Knights is a former 7th grade social studies teacher who now serves as a master trainer with the Fulton County Government and who is also very active with her local ATD chapter in Atlanta.
+In the Teacher to Training episode, Shermaine talks about her journey going from the classroom to the training room.

 While books and podcasts can be helpful resources to assist you in getting a feel for what to expect in the transition from teacher to trainer, building a network of people who can answer your questions, share stories and even help get your foot in the door at an organization is crucial.
 After all, your instructional design and facilitation skills may be extremely transferable, but there is way too much truth to the adage: It’s not what you know, it’s who you know.